loader

 Vitamin D level

-Deficiency can contribute to bone and muscle pain and an increased risk of falls and fractures.
+Deficiency can contribute to bone and muscle pain, muscle weakness and an increased risk of falls and fractures.

 More information: nhs.uk – Vitamin D.